openstack-archive/snap-glance/README.md

 The glance daemons (api and registry) can be configured in a few ways.

-Firstly each daemon will detect and read `etc/glance/glance-<daemon>.conf` if it exists so you can just place all configuration in this file for each daemon.
+Firstly each daemon will detect and read `etc/glance/glance-<daemon>.conf` if it exists so you can just place all configuration in the file for each daemon.

-Alternatively all daemons will load all configuration files from `etc/glance.conf.d` - in the above example, database and keystone authtoken onfiguration is shared across both daemons using configuration snippets in separate files in `etc/glance.conf.d`.
+Alternatively all daemons will load all configuration files from `etc/glance.conf.d` - in the above example, database and keystone authtoken configuration is shared across both daemons using configuration snippets in separate files in `etc/glance.conf.d`.

 For reference, $SNAP\_COMMON is typically located under